glorpen/GlorpenPropelBundle/README.rst

 You can extend only Model classes this way (extending Peers/Queries shouldn't be needed).

 Calls to Query::find(), Peer::populateObject() etc. will now return your extended class objects.

+In short it fixes:

+-  extending Model classes used by other bundles (eg. FOSUserBundle)
+-  queries/peer's returning proper isntances
+-  creating proper Query instance when calling `SomeQuery::create()`

 FOSUserBundle and AdminGenerator
 --------------------------------